 Rita: Observing FATE’s work environment helped me appreciate the unique challenges and opportunities faced by young Mozambican entrepreneurs and provided valuable insights into their research methods and stakeholder engagement strategies, which I can adapt for ideiaLab.

-While observing their internal team dynamics wasn’t a major focus of the visit, I was also impressed by their structured approach to supporting young entrepreneurs at different stages of their journey.
+While observing their internal team dynamics wasn’t a major focus of the visit, I was also impressed by their structured approach to providing inclusive support to young entrepreneurs at different stages of their journey.

 Rita: We shared best practices in research and gained insights from each other’s perspectives on the differences and similarities of our respective ecosystems.

-Rose: It was very exciting to learn about the entrepreneur’s categorization based on their business growth levels and the tailored business support tailored to each category.
+Rose: It was very exciting to learn about the entrepreneur’s categorization based on their business growth levels and the inclusive support tailored to each category.
 For instance, the “START” programs target aspiring entrepreneurs, the “GROW” program looks at the emerging entrepreneurs and the “SCALE” program deals with advanced businesses.

 Rita: An aspect that stood out was FATE Institute’s commitment to creating space for policy debates.
 By bringing stakeholders together and advocating for supportive policies, they contribute significantly to establishing an environment conducive to the success of young entrepreneurs.
 The national relevance of their annual “The State of Entrepreneurship in Nigeria” report truly impressed me.